GENESIS 1: CREATION, the BEGINNING

 Some object to the alleged 13.5 billion year age for the universe by modern astronomy.

 It’s important to notice there’s no reality check on the resulting 13.5 billion year age calculations.
 Topical note 8 uses a historical illustration to explain the importance of a reality check to verify the results of calculated methods.
 So, the only way to try to verify this calculated age is to compare it for agreement with results from different calculated methods.
 Although astronomers claimed the resulting ages from redshift and cosmic microwave background calculations closely agreed, even this agreement can be flawed because the same deep-time assumptions were made to work up the data.
-Incorrect assumptions made before mathematical calculations can cause incorrect results!
+Incorrect assumptions made before mathematical calculations can cause huge errors!
 Topical note 8 also explains the surprising new understanding from recent astronomical research that the cause of the cosmological redshift is actually not known with certainty!
 Yet it’s used to claim an age for the universe.
 Topical note 8 provides evidence for downsizing the age of the universe.

 Would a universe that is actually “billions of years” old conflict with the Bible?

 Genesis 1:1 states the universe had a definite beginning, and Psalm 33:6 implies its creation of matter was brief.
 Its continued expansion was described by “He spreads out the northern skies over empty space” in Job 26:7, and “He stretches out the heavens like a canopy and spreads them out like a tent to live in” in Isaiah 40:22b, and 42:5 [italics were added to 1984 NIV text].
+Its gradual self-assembly into the stars with orbiting planets and galaxies we see today was a smooth continuation of the creation of matter because it didn't require a separate intervention by God.

-The discovery that invisible new stars with planetary systems are forming today doesn’t conflict with the bible that records the “heavens” were created in the “beginning”: The biblical “heavens” that God described in this creation account must have comprised the stars and the glow of the Milky Way the ancient Hebrews could plainly see, but nothing invisible that requires radio telescopic imaging to visualize.
-However, new stars forming today is conclusive scientific evidence that the entire universe is still being created in a small way today.
-So, its complete creation must have occurred during a lengthy period not in just one literal Earth day several thousand years ago.
+The discovery that invisible new stars with planetary systems are forming today in obscured dusty nebulae of our galaxy was explained to not conflict with the bible because God implied He referred to the visible “heavens” that He created in the “beginning”.
+However, that new stars forming today is conclusive scientific evidence the universe is still being created in a smaller way today.
+So its creation evidently occurred during a lengthy period, not all in one Earth day several thousand years ago.

-Apparently flawed interpretations for the Exodus 20:11 and Genesis 1:14-16 scripture verses that are key to properly understanding the Genesis 1 account were uncovered and correctly revised.
-The new interpretations that use correct Hebrew word meanings and trustworthy observational science cleared up important roadblocks to the agreement between modern astronomy and biblical scripture.
-So, astronomical events in the “beginning” that occurred before Earth’s 1st Day need not conflict with scripture.
+Apparently flawed interpretations of English translations for Exodus 20:11 and Genesis 1:14-16 that were cleared up in the creation commentaries eliminate roadblocks to the agreement between modern observational astronomy and biblical scripture.
+So, astronomical events in the scriptural “beginning” that occurred before Earth’s 1st Day need not conflict with scripture.

 Click on active links to read internet references: